Kári Stefánsson: From biology to genetics

 Stefansson's academic work was focused on neurodegenerative disease.
 The protein biology approach to this research involved trying to map complex processes using limited samples, mainly of brain tissue from deceased patients.
 Although publishing steadily, Stefansson was frustrated by the pace of progress and often by not knowing whether the proteins he was characterizing were involved in causing disease or the product of the disease process.
 He and his colleagues came to question even the accepted definition of multiple sclerosis (MS) as an autoimmune disease.

-When he was recruited from Chicago to Harvard, Stefansson, he began to think that the genome might provide a better starting point than biology.
+When he was recruited from Chicago to Harvard, Stefansson began to think that the genome might provide a better starting point than biology.
 Genes encode proteins, so identifying the genes and specific genetic variations that patients tended to share more often than healthy individuals should provide a foothold in the pathogenesis of disease.
 In doing so they might point to biologically relevant targets for new drugs and predictive diagnostics.

 However, in the mid-1990s the tools for reading the sequence of the genome were primitive.
 Data was scarce and expensive to generate, and a major early focus of the Human Genome Project was to develop better methods.
 In the meantime, one solution was to use genetics – how the genome is mixed and passed from one generation to the next – as a means of deriving more information from the available data.
 Siblings share half their genomes; but cousins one eighth, second cousins one thirty-second, etc. Studying patients linked by extended genealogies should therefore make it possible to more efficiently find the inherited component of any phenotype or trait, even using low-resolution markers.